Mount Baker Theatre: History

-The Mount Baker Theater was built in 1927 to provide entertainment for a growing city.
+The Mount Baker Theater was built to provide entertainment and a community space for the fast-growing city of Bellingham.
 It was designed by architect Robert Reamer.
-Originally, it held live theater and concerts.
-A screen was added later to show silent movies.

-The theater was in a historic part of downtown.
-Bellingham's Carnegie library was just south of the theater.
-The Bellingham Tower stands tall to the theater's west.
+Geographically, the theater is located in the arts/historic district of downtown.
+Bellingham's Carnegie library was located just south of the theater.
+The Bellingham Tower stands tall directly to the theater's west.
 The tower was built as a luxurious hotel; it is an office building with a café at street level.
 At 15 stories, it is the tallest building in Bellingham and Whatcom County.
 The original City Hall, built in 1891, stands two blocks west of the theater and is home to the Whatcom Museum.
 The Bellingham Bank Building, Federal Building, and Crown Plaza are within a few blocks to the southeast.

+Construction on the theater began in the fall of 1926, with the original opening date set for March 1, 1927.
+The cost to build the theater was estimated to be $300,000, which is about $5.6 million in modern day.
+The theater was built for Pacific Northwest Theaters Inc. At the time of construction, Pacific Northwest Theaters ran 36 movie palaces, including the recently opened 5th Avenue Theater in Seattle and the Broadway Theater in Portland, Oregon.

+A Style 215 Wurlitzer brand theatre organ was installed in April 1927, which was considered top of the line at the time.
+The total cost of the organ was $20,000, which is about $370,000 in modern day.
+The original electric signage was installed on the front of the theater on April 25, 1927.